This guide will help you quickly set up and run your first Inferable agent workflow.

 5

-Run the workflow
+Start the workflow

-Workflows can be triggered from anywhere, including from other workflows.
+Workflows can be triggered from anywhere.

 # Get your cluster details